transkatgirl/Tapestry-Loom/README.md

 			- [ ] Implement setting to only show node contents on hover, similar to [exoloom](https://exoloom.io)
 		- [ ] Implement folding in graph view
 	- [ ] Add Generation presets

+#### Tapestry Loom v1-rc checklist

+Tapestry Loom v1 will be the first stable version, and will be listed on the Obsidian community plugin registry.

 - [ ] Document & selection analysis tools
 	- [ ] Predictability analysis using logprobs
 	- [ ] Statistical analysis of various metrics (model usage, text length, logprobs, number of branches, etc)